ringvold/enonicstatus/README.md

 ## Configure

-In addition to the flags the command looks for a file called .enonicstatus.yaml (TOML, JAON and HCL also supported thanks to [Viper](https://github.com/spf13/viper)) in the current directory and home directory for configuration.
+In addition to the flags the command looks for a file called .enonicstatus.yaml (TOML, JSON and HCL also supported thanks to [Viper](https://github.com/spf13/viper)) in the current directory and home directory for configuration.
 This makes it easier to use and switch between multiple environments (clusters).